AlterMannomann/otap/README.md

 # UNDER DEVELOPMENT
 This is currently the not yet finished beta version.
 Existing tests need rework due to introducing session language support.
 More tests still needed.

 You may use the script [otap_update.sql](./setup/otap_update.sql) for usual updates on the branch.
 DBA install supports update and should be run accordingly before the package update to have the necessary grants.
 Run [otap_dba_setup.sql](./setup/otap_dba_setup.sql) as SYSDBA.
 Updates in database structure will get announced.
+The new IF EXIST functionality for object create and drop in 23ai will not be used in otap, so setup, update and uninstall should work with older Oracle versions.
 ### Current changes
 - Changes in layout, execution time and run time for all summaries
 - Add function to report errors in execution of test scripts and blocks